aifaiz/ipay88-woocommerce/README.md

 ### You could also download this repo as ZIP file and upload it from wp-admin (if you dont want to use the wordpress plugins repo)

-1. upload plugin [using ftp or zip] OR search for `aics ipay88 woocommerce` in the add plugin page inside admin
+1. upload plugin [using ftp or zip]
 2. activate plugin
 3. go to pages and create new page.
 4. the new page let it be blank and choose "Payment" template